 Here are the presenters for these events:

-Gary R. Allan – has been conducting wolf education for the past 12 years to schools, community groups and many First Nations schools and organizations.
+Gary R. Allan – has been conducting wolf education since 2006 to schools, community groups and many First Nations schools and organizations.
 The Wolfman owns and operates the SWELL Wolf Education Centre.

-Tundra – A very high content wolfdog (90% wolf), Tundra has engaged audiences for the past 11 years.
+Tundra – A very high content wolfdog (90% wolf), Tundra has engaged audiences since 2007.
 She has interacted with more than 35,000 students, teachers, and adults from the 200+ schools we have attended.
 In addition Tundra has educated many more people in community meetings.
 All are in awe of how beautiful and important wolves are.